kfjahnke/zimt/examples/multi_tu_example/multi_tu.md

 - adding 'metadata' to the dispatch objects
 - adding highway-managed objects which foreach_target doesn't usually produce
 - adding 'external' objects which may or may not use highway
+- putting payload code in a shared library to be used as s plugin

 You may want to read through the sources to see how it all fits together, I've added ample comments which should help you along.